ilrg/ilrg.github.io/Pages/Data_Handling/Monitoring_Data_Excel.md

 ## Configure Data
 ### Properties of Data Connection
-- You can find the properties of each sheet's database connection by going to 'Data' and then 'Properties'
+- You can find the properties of each sheet's database connection by going to 'Data' and then 'Properties'.

 ![MonitoringExcelTwo](Data_Assets/MonitoringExcelTwo.png)
 - Set external data properties to the following: